jwzhou1/Analyzing-the-Red-black-tree/README.md

 **You can run `CountSwapRB.py` to replicate the first empirical result**

-In my first empirical analysis, I conducted a study to count the number of swaps when adding nodes from 1 to 30000 to a Red-Black tree data structure.
-The maximum number of swaps observed in this range was recorded as 26.
-To perform this analysis, I implemented a Python program using a Red-Black tree and a recursive approach.
+In my initial empirical investigation, I undertook a study to analyze the behavior of a Red-Black tree data structure while adding nodes from 1 to 30,000.
+The primary focus was on counting the number of swaps that occurred during this process.
+Throughout the study, the highest number of swaps observed within this range was recorded as 26.

-The Red-Black tree structure is represented by a class, and the key method for counting swaps is called count_swaps.
-Additionally, there is a private method _count_swaps_recursive that performs the recursive counting of swaps for each node in the tree.
-The tree nodes are categorized into two colors: 'RED' and others (e.g., 'BLACK' or 'NIL').
+To carry out this analysis, I developed a Python program that utilized a Red-Black tree and a recursive approach.
+The implementation involved a class representing the Red-Black tree structure, with a crucial method called "count_swaps" responsible for tracking the swaps.
+Additionally, a private method named "_count_swaps_recursive" was used to handle the recursive counting of swaps for each node in the tree.

+In this Red-Black tree, nodes are divided into two categories based on their colors: 'RED' and other colors like 'BLACK' or 'NIL.'
+The goal was to understand the behavior of the tree structure as nodes were added and the impact on the number of swaps during this process.

 ```
     def count_swaps(self):